Returns agridded, 2D array containing radii, given random longitude, latitude, and radius values.

 With a smaller radius, the data points are closer together and more smoothing occurs.
 A larger radius causes less smoothing.

-If YMin is omitted, then a latitude of -/2 is mapped to the bottom edge of the grid.
+If YMin is omitted, then a latitude of -

 To grid on a portion of a sphere rather than on an entire sphere, use the XMin, XMax, YMin, and YMax keywords.